top of page

 The need

-• Global health threat: tuberculosis and pneumonia are the most deadly infectious diseases globally, causing around 4 million deaths annually¹ â€‹â€‹â€‹
+• Global health threat: respiratory infections including tuberculosis and pneumonia are among the leading causes of death globally, causing around 4 million deaths annually¹ â€‹â€‹â€‹

 • Challenge: rapid and accurate identification of the pathogen causing the infection is essential to guide treatment and reduce antibiotic overuse

 • Current limitations: shortcomings of existing sampling methods pose a major barrier to testing.
-Samples from the lower respiratory tract are hard to obtain, invasive, often unreliable, or prone to errors
+Samples from the lower respiratory tract are hard to obtain, invasive, unreliable, or undesirable

-• Innovation needed: experts see breath sampling as a promising, non-invasive solution to transform tuberculosis and pneumonia diagnostics
+• Innovation needed: experts see breath sampling as a promising, non-invasive solution to close the diagnostic gap

 background2.png